PatAltimore/active-directory-b2c-android-native-nodejs-webapi/README.md

 Please file any questions or problems with the sample as a github issue.
 You can also post on Stackoverflow with the tag `azure-ad-b2c`.
 For OAuth2.0 library issues, please see note below.

+This sample was built and tested with the Android Virtual Device Manager on versions 22-24 using Android Studio 2.1.2.

 ## Acknowledgements

 > [!NOTE]